dilmaheu/dilmahtea.me/docs/tutorials/how-to-implement-dynamic-functionalities.md

 </DynamicHTML>
 ```

-Below in an example with placeholders and the `voidFn` function:
+Below is an example with placeholders and the `voidFn` function:

 ```astro
 <DynamicHTML